 An experienced insurance agent can help you navigate through the different aspects of your business and decide what needs to be covered.

-Because business owner’s policies can vary in coverages to meet the needs of the individual businesses they work with, there is no definitive annual premium.
+Because business owners’ policies can vary in coverage to meet the needs of the individual businesses they work with, there is no definitive annual premium.

-Most BOPs cost an average of $1,200 per year, but the range varies from $350 up to $3,000.
-Remember, these policies are priced as a package deal and are cheaper than trying to purchase individual policies.
+Most BOPs cost an average of $1,200 annually, but the range varies from $350 to $3,000.
+Remember, these policies are priced as a package deal and cheaper than purchasing individual policies.

 Is My Business Eligible for a BOP?

-There are certain criteria you must meet to be eligible for a BOP.
+There are specific criteria you must meet to be eligible for a BOP.
 These include requirements regarding the size of the business, the location, annual revenue, and the type of business you run.

 For instance, one requirement is generally that all business is done on business premises, not off-site.